-But, of course language will always play a key role in whether a potential customer will actually convert.
-Which is why translating your website is pretty much where you’re going to want to start when it comes to website localization.
+But, of course, language will always play a key role in whether a potential customer will actually convert.
+This is why translating your website is pretty much where you’re going to want to start when it comes to website localization.

 Every word on your website is a direct representation of your brand, your values and what you can ultimately offer your customers.
 You’ve likely spent weeks perfecting every line of copy or even thousands in outsourcing the project to a content agency.
 One thing’s for sure, you want every line to read just as well in your new markets as in your original one.